 Tellingly, the District never accused John Doe of any violations of its stringent sexual harassment policies and regulations, despite the District essentially assuming the allegations were true in the various conference summary memoranda and written warnings.
-The District intentionally chose at the time not to cite to its sexual harassment and/or boundary crossing / grooming policies at that time; instead, it cited to Board Policies 4119.21, 4219.21, and 4319.21 regarding professional conduct, ethical standards, effective communication, leadership, etc. Contrary to the District's allegation in its Opposition to John Doe's Ex Parte Application for a Temporary Restraining Order, the District never issued a finding of "boundary crossing or grooming behavior."
+The District intentionally chose at the time not to cite to its sexual harassment and/or boundary crossing / grooming policies at that time; instead, it cited to Board Policies 4119.21, 4219.21, and 4319.21 regarding professional conduct, ethical standards, effective communication, leadership, etc. Contrary to the District's allegation in its Oppositions to John Doe's Ex Parte Application for a Temporary Restraining Order and Motion for Preliminary Injunction, the District never issued a finding of "boundary crossing or grooming behavior."
+Ex Parte Opp., p.
+7:13-14; Prelim.
+Inj.
 Opp., p.
-7:13-14.
+10:16-20.
 The District cannot re-write history now to characterize the allegations as sexual misconduct of a substantial nature when, at the time of the incidents themselves, it did not do so.